Funding

 To find out if you are eligible to claim free school meals, and for the direct link to applying online, please click here.

 On February 27th, we had a pupil premium review carried out by an external agency.
 This was instructed by Ofsted after the previous full inspection.
-You can see a copy of the report here – Pupil Premium Review.

 Our achievements and hard work are recognised in many positive comments throughout the report, but here is just one of them: